-Supervision must be by a suitably-qualified individual with a good research track record.
-The academic supervisor must be affiliated to a university/third level institution within the Republic of Ireland.
+Supervision must be by a suitably-qualified individual with a good research track record in the area of translational biomedical research.
+The academic supervisor must be affiliated to a HRB approved university/third level institution within the Republic of Ireland.

 Supervisors are eligible to supervise a summer student once they have appropriate experience.
-Supervisors must have a minimum of four years active research experience (career breaks, flexible working arrangements, change of disciplines or sector, etc., will be taken into consideration) and a good scientific track record.
+Supervisors must have a minimum of four years active research experience (career breaks, flexible working arrangements, change of disciplines or sector, etc., will be taken into consideration) and a good research track record.
 They must be in their current post for the duration of the proposed project and have secured the support of their institution.